yuriportfolio/Aku-blog/pages/blog/2019-12-14-princess-mononoke.md

   - spiritual practice
 draft: false
 ---
 \*﻿The task was to write up to ten generalized predictions based on different card combinations, with a short, effective lead for the NFT project.
 Here are several examples based on the Tarot card meaning.
+The artwork featured here was personally designed for the portfolio.

 ### Do you believe in the power of Tarot cards?